jb55/oot_bitset/README.md

 words     = ceil(max_flags / 16)
 ```

-OoT uses 30 words ➜ 480 flags.
-Need more?
-Just enlarge the array.

----
+Use as few or as many words as your project needs. *OoT* used 30 words (480 flags), but nothing stops you from using 1 word (16 flags) or 4 096 words (65 536 flags).

 ## Flag encoding

-Each flag is a 16-bit *coordinate*:

 | Bits | 15 … 4 *(12 bits)* | 3 … 0 *(4 bits)* |
 | ---- | ------------------ | ---------------- |
 | Use  | **word index**     | **bit index**    |
 | Max  | 0–4095 words       | 0–15 bits        |

-> Because hexadecimal digits are 4 bits, you can read a flag as “word\:bit”.
+Because each hex digit is 4 bits, you can read a flag as “word\:bit”.
-> E.g. `0x1AC` → word 26, bit 12.
+Example: `0x1AC` → word 26, bit 12.

----

 ## Example output

 ```
-Words[0] = 0x0004   // FLAG_PLAYED_EPONA_SONG_AS_ADULT
+Words[0] = 0x0004   // FLAG_TALKED_TO_MALON_FIRST_TIME
 Words[1] = 0x0401   // FLAG_SAW_BOB | FLAG_SAW_ALICE
 ```